-- You’ll be happy to learn that squash is rich in coumarin, a type of benzopyrone that helps reduce inflammation and fight unhealthy bacteria in the intestines.
+- Squash is rich in coumarin, a type of benzopyrone that helps reduce inflammation and fight unhealthy bacteria in the intestines.

 - Squash also contains vitamins A and C, along with antioxidants that fight free radicals and premature aging.

-4. WatercressWhether sautéed with a little garlic, boiled, raw in salads, served with cheese…watercress is delicious and one of the best vegetables for detox and promoting longevity.
+4. WatercressWhether sautéed with a little garlic, boiled, raw in salads, or served with cheese, watercress is delicious and one of the best vegetables for detox and promoting longevity.
 These benefits and more are why you should always look for it at the farmers markets!

 - Watercress contains abundant amounts of carotenoids, antioxidants that fight free radicals and promote the healing of the skin.

 - It’s good for your digestion, and helps improve liver and kidney function.